yaohong010/COMS-4111-Project-1/README.md

 The project is divided into 3 phases:
 - **phase 1**: Design an ER diagram and list all the relevent information
 - **phase 2**: Using PostgreSQL to implement our design database and populate our data base
-- **phase 3**: Make web application for this database using flask in python
+- **phase 3**: Expand the DataBase Design to incorporate more features

 More information of how the project structured can be find here: http://www.cs.columbia.edu/~biliris/4111/22s/